Pre-furbished Inventory

 This is fascinating RCA TV was made in 1991 and it represents a unique transitional moment in television design.
 RCA attempted to bridge two eras: the modern solid-state television technology of the late 20th century housed within a cabinet that deliberately evokes the elegant furniture styling of earlier decades.

 It has upcycling potential for a cat or small dog bed.
+Light rehab needed.
+Not real wood, needs painting.
 The measurements are 49 in W, 18 in D and 28 in H. Reference #011 when you fill out the custom order form.

 #012 AVAILABLE FOR CUSTOM ORDER